Kevin Durant Describes Brooklyn Nets' Vibes With Spot-On Quote

-Kevin Durant describes Nets’ vibes with spot-on quote originally appeared on NBC Sports Chicago
+Kevin Durant describes Nets’ vibes with spot-on quote originally appeared on NBC Sports Bayarea

 The Brooklyn Nets have questions and expectations across the board following a first-round playoff exit and a drama-filled offseason.
 So how is their best player feeling one week away from the start of the 2022-23 campaign?